Owstin/PolyTimer/README.md

-# solvecube
+# PolyTimer
-an open source cube timer
+An open source cube timer

+Space starts and stops the timer
+Backspace deletes your last solve

-submit your feature requests under the issues tab
+Submit feature requests through the issues tab